 Innately, toddlers rely on sensory input for optimal learning.
-To meet this need, I created a tasty green activity.
-It consisted of fresh green vegetables to sort, peel and taste.
-With fingers crossed, I hoped it would be appealing!
-Meanwhile, it would also be a purposeful skill building activity.
-It would engage multiple senses, offer hands-on learning and support cognitive functions.
-Most of all, it would be taste-friendly too.
+To meet this need, I offer a tasty green activity.
+It consists of fresh green vegetables to sort, peel and taste—and making it quite appealing! 😉 Meanwhile, it also serves as a purposeful skill building activity.
+The activity engages multiple senses, offers hands-on learning and supports cognitive functions.
+Most of all, it’s taste-friendly too.

 After rinsing each vegetable, add three different green (organic) options to the top row of cups.
 Shown here, left to right: celery, Brussels sprout and sugar snap peas.